seanpm2001/book-of-examples/template/README.md

-# roc-template
+# Roc Template Language (RTL)
-An HTML template language for Roc.
+An HTML template language for Roc with compile time validation and tag unions.

-## Example

 First write a template like `hello.rtl`:
 ```